bwssytems/ha-bridge/README.md

 Don't forget - You will need to push the link button when you got to the Hue Tab the first time after the process comes up.
 (The user name is not persistent when the process comes up.)
 #### HAL Names and IP Addresses
 Provide IP Addresses of your HAL Systems that you want to utilize with the bridge.
 Also, give a meaningful name to each one so it is easy to decipher in the helper tab.
 When these names and IP's are given, the bridge will be able to control the devices or scenes by the call it receives and send it to the target HAL and device/scene you configure.
+#### HAL Token
+The token you generate or give to a HAL and must be the same for all HAL's you have identified.
+This needs to be given if you are using the HAL features.
 #### MQTT Client IDs and IP Addresses
 Provide Client ID and IP Addresses and ports of your MQTT Brokers that you want to utilize with the bridge.
 Also, you can provide the username and password if you have secured your MQTT broker which is optional.
 When these Client ID and IP's are given, the bridge will be able to publish MQTT messages by the call it receives and send it to the target MQTT Broker you configure.
 The MQTT Messages Tab will become available to help you build messages.
 #### Home Assistant Names and IP Addresses